EOX-A/ngeo-b/install/migration_to_2.1.0.md

 Now the instance is confiugred for the object storage and all its contents are stored there, the migration procedure is finished.

-# Transferring files to a local storage instead of an object storage:
+#### Reverting back to a local storage instead of an object storage

 This is purely optional and for the case that an object storage is no longer needed!